Tensor networks and efficient descriptions of classical data: Summary and Outlook

-There are many exciting possibilities for extensions of this work.
-From a practical point of view, it would be interesting to characterize the mutual information scaling of the distributions learnt by the state-of-the-art neural networks like the gated recurrent units~\cite{GatedRNN}, transformers~\cite{Transformer}, and BERT~\cite{BERT}.
-This could provide new insight into why more recent language models such as transformers~\cite{Transformer} are capable of generating more realistic text of longer coherence than earlier models like recurrent neural nets~\cite{LanguageModelingRNN} and long-short term memory networks~\cite{LSTM}.
-The dynamics of mutual information within deep learning network layers have already given new insight into how these models learn and process information~\cite{Tishby2000, Tishby2015,Goldfeld2019}.
-An interesting direction would be to investigate how the mutual information between subregions in the input data evolves within neural networks as they process images or text.
-An equally interesting question is whether there are any other information-theoretical quantities that could help better understand how certain types of data sets occupy only a small portion of the whole parameter space and what are the characteristics that make them efficiently compressible by tensor networks or analyzable with neural networks.
-Research in these directions has the potential to lead to the improvement of machine learning architectures and hopefully help us towards opening the black box of neural networks.
+Several exciting avenues for future research emerge from our work.
+One promising direction is to characterize the MI scaling of distributions learned by state-of-the-art neural networks, such as gated recurrent units~\cite{Chung2014Empirical} and transformers~\cite{Vaswani2017Attention}.
+Such an analysis could provide insights into why contemporary language models, like BERT~\cite{Devlin2019BERT} and GPT~\cite{Brown2020Language}, outperform earlier models like recurrent neural networks~\cite{Sutskever2011Generating} and long short-term memory networks~\cite{LSTM} in generating coherent text over long sequences.
+Additionally, studying the dynamics of MI across the layers of deep learning networks, which has already offered new perspectives on their learning and information processing capabilities~\cite{Tishby2015Deep,Tishby2000Information,Goldfeld2018Estimating}, could be a fruitful area of future research.
+This could involve exploring how MI between data subregions evolves as neural networks process images or text sequentially.
+Another intriguing line of inquiry involves identifying other information-theoretic measures that could further our understanding of how datasets occupy only a small fraction of the entire parameter space and the traits that enable their efficient compression by tensor networks or analysis via neural networks.
+Advancements in these areas could enhance machine learning architectures and contribute to demystifying the inner workings of neural networks.

 \thefigure{\thesection.\arabic{figure}}